2021

 HALEY HEIDEMANN

-Haley Heidemann has been at WME since 2016.
+Haley has been at WME since 2016.
 She represents commercial and literary adult fiction, along with narrative nonfiction, pop-culture, and lifestyle.
 She is drawn to novels with complex female characters, dark female friendships and relationships, queer stories, and a fun family saga.
 For non-fiction, she’s looking for voice-driven narratives, cultural criticism, sex and dating, essay collections, thought leaders, and lifestyle.
-In both, she is looking for books that move her and say something subversive about our culture.
-Her clients and projects include: NYT bestselling author and head Peloton instructor Robin Arzón, You Deserve Better by Tyler Cameron, NYT Bestselling author Jenny Mollen, and Fulbright scholar and winner of RuPaul’s Drag Race Sasha Velour.e.
+In both, she is seeking books that move her and say something subversive about our culture.

 WHAT I'M LOOKING FOR